 Okay, what are probiotics again and what is the

-as antibiotics mean AGAINST LIFE (pretty self explaining, hey?).
-Probiotics are our good buddies, our allies, that fight for us against the ‘bad guys’ opportunistic bacteria.
+‘right location’?
+Probiotics literally means FOR LIFE, while antibiotics means AGAINST LIFE (pretty self explaining, hey?).
+Probiotics are our good buddies, our allies, that fight for us against the ‘bad guys’ in our body.
 Some of those bad fellows are okay to host, but they really have to be held at bay by a good surplus of the good guys.
-Our microflora needs to be in HEALTHY BALANCE; that means we need way more of our good friends than of the opportunistic bacteria that take advantage of us, like steal our nutrients, produce toxic byproducts, and use our body as their hotel.
+Our microflora needs to be in a HEALTHY BALANCE; that means we need way more of our good friends than of the opportunistic species that take advantage of us, steal our nutrients, produce toxic byproducts, and use our body as their hotel.

-Since most people don’t eat enough of that good stuff, I recommend supplementing additionally with a good quality probiotic.
+Since most people don’t eat enough of that good stuff and/ or our environment can be extremely challenging, I recommend supplementing additionally with a good quality probiotic.
 And yes, it matters what kind you’re taking.
 If we compare probiotics with dogs, then would you rather be protected by a chihuahua or by a wolf dog?
-And unfortunately many products are a waste of money as the probiotics are not viable any more or the good bacteria are not reaching the LARGE INTESTINE - and that is where they should be!
-In order to get there our little friends have to make it successfully through the stomach acid as well as through the small intestine where a way too large number of probiotics often gets dumped (SIBO).
-So, they need to be obviously well protected, therefore I recommend using probiotics that are embedded in a protective system.
+And unfortunately many products are a waste of money as the probiotics are not viable any more or the good bacteria are not reaching all the way into the LARGE INTESTINE - and that is where they should be!
+In order to get there, our little friends have to make it successfully through the stomach acid as well as through the small intestine, where a way too large number of probiotics often gets dumped (SIBO).
+They need to be obviously well protected, therefore I recommend using probiotics that are embedded in a protective system.

-I urge you to take this seriously... there are more and more studies coming out about plenty of conditions are linked to a sick microflora, from obesity to immune disorders and autism.
+A balanced microflora is a key component to our health... there are more and more studies coming out about how many conditions are linked to a sick microflora, from obesity to immune disorders and autism.

 2. OXIDATIVE STRESS DEFENSES